 The Tortilla will soak up all the goodness from the Enchilada sauce, making for an addictive breakfast.
 Enchiladas is not a breakfast that you can rush.
 I recommend you sit down and spend your time enjoying this decadent breakfast.

 Whenever you have a chance to go to Mexico, make sure you order Café de Olla.
 It’s a traditional coffee in Mexico that often comes in a clay pot.
 The drink is popular in cold areas or rural regions of Mexico.

-The ingredients of Café de Olla are what make this iconic Mexican drink special.
+The ingredients of Café de Olla are what make this classic Mexican beverage special.
 Besides brewing freshly ground coffee, the locals put cinnamon and Piloncillo (unrefined cane sugar) to bring out more flavors.
 You can also add orange zest, cloves, or anise to adjust the taste.

 Enjoying Café de Olla is one way for you to connect with Mexican cultures.

 15. Tres Leches Oatmeal (Mexican 3 Milks Oatmeal)

 Perhaps you’re looking for something sweet to have for your morning in Mexico.
 Then my recommendation for you is the Mexican version of Tres Leches oatmeal.
 Tres Leches is a Spanish word for “3 types of milk”.

 You can have Tres Leches as it is, or you can sprinkle some Mexican native nuts for a more traditional approach.
 It’s a delicious Mexican dessert for all you out there with a sweet tooth.

 This rich oatmeal breakfast will need you to have prior preparation for it.
 Preferably, you should soak the oatmeal overnight with the milk mixture in a fridge.
 It will give the oatmeal enough time to absorb all the flavor of the milk.